 H8 proved correct.
-All late majorities had dissatisfaction with their products.
-The devices in regard to poor usage were often simple devices that tried to complete mutable takes.
+All late majority questioned were dissatisfaction with their products.
+The devices with the most dissatisfaction were often simple devices that tried to complete mutable takes.

-After the completion of this comparison, there does appear to be some similarities in academic research and primary research into experience.
+There does appear to be some similarities in academic research and primary research into experience.
 While there is an evident missing link between academia and business Nussbaum (2007) suggests "CEOs must be designers and use their methodologies to actually run companies".

 Thackara (2006) proposes that because we live in such a 'complex world' with such a plethora of options, choices and information that we aren't succeeding in 'meaningful' design.
-Information architecture started to create a master system that starts to allow information.